toshitorihara/Deep-Learning-Challenge/README.md

 ## Instructions

-### Step 1: Preprocess the data
+### 1. Data Preprocessing
-Using Pandas and the Scikit-Learn’s `StandardScaler()`, preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2
+Using Pandas and the Scikit-Learn’s `StandardScaler()`, preprocess the dataset in order to compile, train, and evaluate the neural network model later.
-1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
+1. Read in the [charity_data.csv](Resources/charity_data.csv) to a Pandas DataFrame.
-  * What variable(s) are considered the target(s) for your model?
-  * What variable(s) are considered the feature(s) for your model?
 2. Drop the `EIN` and `NAME` columns.
 3. Determine the number of unique values for each column.
-4. For those columns that have more than 10 unique values, determine the number of data points for each unique value.
-6. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then check if the binning was successful.
+4. Pick a cutoff point to bin "rare" categorical variables as `Other`.
-7. Use `pd.get_dummies()` to encode categorical variables
+5. Use `pd.get_dummies()` to encode categorical variables

-### Step 2: Compile, Train, and Evaluate the Model
+### 2. Compiling, Training, and Evaluating the Model
-Using TensorFlow, design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
+Using TensorFlow, design a neural network model to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
 Consider how many inputs there are before determining the number of neurons and layers in your model.
 Once completed, compile, train, and evaluate the binary classification model to calculate the model’s loss and accuracy.

-1. Continue using the jupter notebook which already performed the preprocessing steps from Step 1.
+1. Continue using the [Jupyter Notebook](Starter_Code.ipynb) which already performed the preprocessing steps from Step 1.
 2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
-3. Create the first hidden layer and choose an appropriate activation function.
-4. If necessary, add a second hidden layer with an appropriate activation function.
+3. Create the first hidden layer, a second hidden layer, and an output layer with an appropriate activation function, and check the structure of the model.
-5. Create an output layer with an appropriate activation function.
-6. Check the structure of the model.
-7. Compile and train the model.
-8. Create a callback that saves the model's weights every 5 epochs.
+4. Compile and train the model.
+(Create a callback that saves the model's weights every 5 epochs)
-9. Evaluate the model using the test data to determine the loss and accuracy.
+5. Evaluate the model using the test data to determine the loss and accuracy.
-10. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity.h5`.
+6. Save and export your results to an HDF5 file as [AlphabetSoupCharity.h5](Resources/AlphabetSoupCharity.h5).

-### Step 3: Optimize the Model
+### 3. Model Optimization
-Using TensorFlow, optimize the model in order to achieve a target predictive accuracy higher than 75%.
-(If unsuccessful, make at least three attempts)

-* Adjusting the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
-  * Dropping more or fewer columns.
-  * Creating more bins for rare occurrences in columns.
-  * Increasing or decreasing the number of values for each bin.
-* Adding more neurons to a hidden layer.
-* Adding more hidden layers.
-* Using different activation functions for the hidden layers.
-* Adding or reducing the number of epochs to the training regimen.

-1. Create a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimzation.ipynb`.
-2. Import your dependencies, and read in the `charity_data.csv` to a Pandas DataFrame.
-3. Preprocess the dataset like you did in Step 1, taking into account any modifications to optimize the model.
-4. Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
-5. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.
+Using TensorFlow, optimize the model by creating a new [Jupyter Notebook](AlphabetSoupCharity_Optimzation.ipynb).
+Preprocess the dataset the same as Step 1, and design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
+(If unsuccessful, make at least three attempts) Save and export your results to an HDF5 file as [AlphabetSoupCharity_Optimization.h5](Resources/AlphabetSoupCharity_Optimization.h5).

-### Step 4: Write a Report on the Neural Network Model
+### 4. Report on the Neural Network Model
-Write a report on the performance of the deep learning model that was created for AlphabetSoup.
-The report should contain the following:
+Write a report on the performance of the deep learning model that was created for AlphabetSoup which includes the following:
 1. **Overview** of the analysis: Explain the purpose of this analysis.
 2. **Results**: Using bulleted lists and images to support your answers, address the following questions.
   * Data Preprocessing